 According to a March 2022 report by the UN Special Rapporteur on the situation of human rights in the Occupied Palestinian Territory (OPT), Israel's political system of entrenched rule in the OPT satisfies the prevailing evidentiary standard for the existence of the crime of apartheid.
 The Special Rapporteur previously determined in July 2021 that Israel's 55-year occupation has been characterized by settlement expansion that aims to permanently alter the ethnic demographics of East Jerusalem and amounts to a war crime.
+The HRC-mandated Col on the OPT, including East Jerusalem, and Israel reached similar conclusions in September 2022, reporting that the Israeli government's policies and actions have led to the permanent occupation and de facto annexation of Palestinian territory, likely constituting crimes under international law, including war crimes.
+Both the CoI and Special Rapporteur have reported that this ongoing coercive environment has prevented Palestinians from fulfilling their right to self-determination and other fundamental human rights.

-The HRC-mandated Col on the OPT, including East Jerusalem, and Israel reported in June 2022 that the continued occupation of Palestinian territory, as well as discrimination against Palestinians, are the key causes of recurrent instability and protraction of conflict in the region.
+The Col concluded in June 2022 that continued occupation, as well as discrimination against Palestinians, are the key causes of recurrent instability and protraction of conflict in the region.
 There are close to 300 illegal settlements in Occupied East Jerusalem and the West Bank with approximately 700,000 Israeli settlers.
-According to OCHA, at least 419 Palestinian-owned structures have been demolished or seized by Israeli government authorities in 2022 so far, forcibly displacing over 535 Palestinians.
-In 2021 violence perpetrated by Israeli settlers against Palestinians reached the highest level ever recorded, with over 490 attacks directed against rural Palestinian families.
-The attacks included physical violence, shooting with live ammunition, torching of fields and livestock, theft and vandalization of property.
+According to OCHA, at least 697 Palestinianowned structures have been demolished or seized by Israeli government authorities in 2022 so far, forcibly displacing over 836 Palestinians.

+Palestinians are regularly subjected to deadly violence by Israeli settlers.
+In 2021 violence perpetrated by Israeli settlers against Palestinians reached the highest level ever recorded, with over 490 attacks that included physical violence, shooting with live ammunition, torching of fields and livestock, theft and vandalization of property.